hopetawiah/hopetawiah/README.md

 This research develops and evaluates **ACES-FL — Adaptive, Communication-Efficient and Secure Federated Learning**, a federated-learning framework designed for cybersecurity and intrusion detection in heterogeneous and resource-constrained IoT environments.

-The research combines **distributed machine learning, IoT intrusion detection, communication efficiency, resource-aware client participation, model security, and malicious-client defence**.
+The work combines **distributed machine learning, IoT intrusion detection, communication efficiency, resource-aware client participation, model security, and malicious-client defence**.

 ### Research Focus